Excellence in Scholarship and Learning

 Israel and Islamic Terror Abductions, 1986–2016

 Shaul Shay is the Director of Research at the Institute for Strategy and Policy (IPS) at the Interdisciplinary Center in Herzliya, Israel, and served as the Deputy Head of the Israeli National Security Council.
-Among his published books are: is the Director of Research at the Institute for Strategy and Policy (IPS) at the Interdisciplinary Center in Herzliya, Israel, and served as the Deputy Head of the Israeli National Security Council.
-Among his published books are: Islamic Terror Abductions in the Middle East, The Shahids: Islam and Suicide Attacks, Islamic Terror and the Balkans, Somalia between Jihad and Restoration, and Global Jihad and the Tactic of Terror Abduction. , and Global Jihad and the Tactic of Terror Abduction.
+His publications include: Islamic Terror Abductions in the Middle East; The Shahids: Islam and Suicide Attacks; Islamic Terror and the Balkans; Somalia between Jihad and Restoration; and Global Jihad and the Tactic of Terror Abduction.

 Reviews of the author’s earlier work (2007) include: “The world of political terror abductions keeps growing, and this book is an excellent introduction.
 Highly recommended.”
 Choice

 “This book is complete with specific details on abductions that strive to give the process a human face …” Digest of Middle East Studies